No current vacancies

 John joined UK-Med as Medical Director at the end of 2016.
 He originally trained as a medical doctor working in Accident and Emergency and General Practice before undertaking public health training and becoming a Consultant in Communicable Disease Control and later working as a Regional Epidemiologist.
 Since 2003 he has worked in Emergency Preparedness, Resilience and Response (EPRR), culminating in the position of Director EPRR for Public Health England (PHE).
 John stepped down from this role to take up the role of Medical Director of UK-MED (0.5 wte) and Medical Director EPRR (0.5 wte) in 2016.
 He was awarded a Visiting Professorship by the Department of Psychological Medicine, Institute of Psychiatry, King’s College London in 2014.

-Roy is the Operational Lead at UK-Med, developing and managing the infrastructure support that enables the rest of the team to deliver our core work.
+Roy is the Director of Programmes at UK-Med, developing and managing the infrastructure support that enables the rest of the team to deliver our core work.
 He was recruited in 2014 to manage the UK-Med Ebola Response Programme having previously supported the Manchester Academic Health Science Centre (MAHSC) global health initiative for the University of Manchester.
 Roy has more than 15 years’ experience in supporting research and programme delivery in health and education settings, previously working for the consultancy arm of the Liverpool School of Tropical Medicine across a range of projects for international donor agencies and clients.

 Rachel Fletcher, Deployment Manager